DTG stands for “direct to garment” printing. It’s basically digital inkjet printing of special ink directly onto fabric.

 With screen printing, each color to be printed requires a screen to be made.
 So, for example, to print an American flag, you would create a screen for the red content and a screen for the blue content.
 If you were printing on a white shirt, you could use the white of the shirt for the stars and white stripes.
 If you were printing on a black or other colored shirt, you would need to create a third screen for the stars and white stripes.
 At $30 per screen on average, your first t-shirt would already cost $90, before the print process has begun!

 With DTG, there are no screens to create.
 The design, no matter how complicated, can be printed as-is, straight from design software.
 This makes it possible to create the first shirt for the same cost as the 2nd and so on.
 That’s why with DTG there are no minimums.
-Prices generally decrease as quantity goes up (see our DTG pricing here), but short runs are not cost-prohibitive.
+Prices generally decrease as quantity goes up, but short runs are not cost-prohibitive.

-For full-color printing, you simply have to go with DTG.
-Same thing for designs that are customized for the user, such as adding names, titles or different content.
-For 1, 2, 3 or even 4 color printing, there may be a sweet spot (likely between 50-100 garments) where it could make sense to switch to screen printing.
+For full-color printing and short runs, you simply have to go with DTG.
+Same result for designs that are customized for the user, such as adding names, titles or different content.
+For 1, 2, 3 or even 4 color printing, there will be a sweet spot in terms of quantity where it will make sense to switch to screen printing.